 - I strive to buy organic and/or non-GMO snacks whenever possible, however even these labels can be attached to high in sodium and added sugar packaged (processed foods).

-- When choosing Costco healthy snacks, I look for minimally processed, with the lowest amount of sodium and little or no added sugar (even quality one).
+- When choosing Costco healthy snacks, I look for – minimally processed, with the lowest amount of sodium and little or no added sugar (even quality one), low calorie snacks.

-- I would rather cut an apple or give whole apple to kids that can chew, than pay extra and create more garbage by buying packaged apple slices, fruit sauce cups and pouches.
+- Less waste and environmentally friendly – I would rather cut an apple or give a whole apple to kids that can chew than pay extra and create waste by buying packaged apple slices, fruit sauce cups and pouches.

 1. Dried Fruit Mix